Gout is a disease usually caused by having too much

 dietary factors listed above, shellfish and beer are the most likely to

-cause gout.
-Wine does not appear to cause gout.
+cause this condition.
 Perhaps a high fructose

 diet is also a factor in gout.